Blockwise Self-Supervised Learning at Scale: Introduction

 Self-supervised learning has proven very successful as an approach to pretrain deep networks.
-A simple linear classifier trained on top of the last layer can yield an accuracy close to the best supervised learning methods \citep{chen2020simple, chen_big_2020, he_momentum_2020,chen_improved_2020, caron_unsupervised_2021, caron_emerging_2021, zbontar2021barlow, bardes_vicreg_2022, dwibedi_little_2021}.
+A simple linear classifier trained on top of the last layer can yield an accuracy close to the best-supervised learning methods \citep{chen2020simple, chen_big_2020, he_momentum_2020,chen_improved_2020, caron_unsupervised_2021, caron_emerging_2021, zbontar2021barlow, bardes_vicreg_2022, dwibedi_little_2021}.
 Self-supervised learning objectives typically have two terms that reflect the desired properties of the learned representations: the first term ensures invariance to distortions that do not affect the label of an image, and the second term ensures that the representation is informative about its input \citep{zbontar2021barlow}.
 Such loss functions may better reflect the goal of intermediate layers compared to supervised learning rules which only try to extract labels, without any consideration of preserving input information for the next layers.

-In this paper, we revisit the possibility of using local learning rules as a replacement for backpropagation, using the recently proposed self-supervised learning loss function Barlow Twins.
+In this paper, we revisit the possibility of using local learning rules as a replacement for backpropagation on a large scale dataset.
 As a natural transition towards purely local learning rules, we resort to blockwise training where we limit the length of the backpropagation path to single blocks of the network\footnote{We consider all layers with the same spatial resolution to belong to the same block.}.
-We applied a self-supervised learning loss locally at different blocks of a ResNet-50 trained on ImageNet and made the following contributions:
+We apply Barlow Twins, a recently proposed self-supervised learning loss, locally at different blocks of a ResNet-50 trained on ImageNet and make the following contributions: